-Our goal is to provide unbiased cruise reviews & personalized recommendations for cruise ships, cruise lines, cruise ports and shore excursions worldwide.
+Don’t worry, we have you covered.
+Our goal is to provide unbiased cruise reviews and personalized recommendations for cruise ships worldwide.
 You should know, however, that while we provide cruise ship reviews and reviews for cruise lines, we specialize in small ships, mid-size ships, expedition cruises and river cruises on our sister site River Cruise Advisor.
-The easiest way to get started is to complete our form at the bottom.
-We charge no service fees to users of our site.
-We can also put you in touch with a booking agent should you wish, but only with your consent.

 So you want to go cruising but you’re confused by itineraries, stateroom categories, the differences in ships and in cruise lines?
 I know it can be daunting.
 When I first started in this industry more than two decades ago, I scratched my head for a few years before I began to understand what distinguishes one cruise line from the other and one destination from the other.